tweedge/ru-ok/README.md

 * Probes report the data retrieved - or any errors encountered - to RIPE Atlas
 * I collect the measurement information after waiting a minimum of 15 minutes and run analysis on it

 Afterwards, results are uploaded to this GitHub. **Edit:** I will be running this analysis every *24 hours* starting March 8th instead of every 12 hours.
-This is due to RIPE's quotas and the ever-increasing number of targeted sites.

-**New:** Due to an ever-increasing number of targets listed by "IT ARMY of Ukraine" this repository will now randomly sample targets, grabbing partial results if/when I run out of credits.
+Due to an ever-increasing number of targets listed by "IT ARMY of Ukraine" this repository will now randomly sample targets, grabbing partial results if/when I run out of credits.

 ### Measurements Taken